NeoKEX/neokex-ica/THIRD_PARTY_INTEGRATION_GUIDE.md

-# Integration Guide: Extracted Features from dilame/instagram-private-api
+# Integration Guide: Extracted Features from Third-Party Libraries

-This guide shows how to integrate key features from the `dilame/instagram-private-api` library into your `neokex-ica` library.
+This guide shows how to integrate key features from third-party Instagram libraries into your `neokex-ica` library.

 ## 🔑 1.
 Real Instagram Signature Key